cltl-students/Weber_Elena_Automatic_Topic_Classification/readme.md

 * \transformers

 ### `requirements.txt`
-This txt file lists all the required packages and provides direct installation instructions using pip.
+This txt file lists all the required packages.
 ***

 ## Thesis Report